 Identifying the root cause of the issue is crucial in finding the right solution to fix the problem.
 There could be several reasons why USB OTG is not working on an Android device.
 Here are some common reasons why this issue might occur:

-1. Unsupported Device: Not all Android devices support USB OTG.
-Your device might not be compatible with USB OTG, which means it does not support this feature.
+- Unsupported Device: Not all Android devices support USB OTG.
+Your device might not be compatible with USB OTG, so it does not support this feature.

-2. Damaged USB Port: The USB cable or connector you are using might be damaged, broken, or not suitable for the device you are trying to connect.
+- Damaged USB Port: The USB cable or connector you are using might be damaged, broken, or unsuitable for the device you are trying to connect.

-3. Faulty USB OTG Cable: If the USB OTG cable you’re using has a flaw or is damaged, it may prevent a correct connection from being made between your device and the external USB device.
+- Faulty USB OTG Cable: If the USB OTG cable you’re using is defective or damaged, it may prevent a correct connection between your device and the external USB device.

-5. Insufficient Power Supply: Your Android device is unable to supply enough power for all USB devices.
-To power the USB device in certain circumstances, you might need to use an external power source.
+- Insufficient Power Supply: Your Android device cannot supply enough power for all USB devices.
+In certain circumstances, you might need to use an external power source to power the USB device.

-6. Third-party Apps: Certain third-party apps that you have installed on your device might interfere with the USB OTG functionality.
+- Third-party Apps: Certain third-party apps installed on your device might interfere with the USB OTG functionality.

 Steps to Fix USB OTG Not Working Issue